chrispwolf/night-tripper-platen/content/chapters/Rules for Play/logistics.md

 * Per destroyed component: +1 week

 ### Seeking opportunities
 PCs may throw to hear about an opportunity available on the world.
 Opportunities can anything from rumors about derelict ships to wealthy patrons willing to pay for a dangerous task.
-If a PCs Career rank applies to any opportunities the referee has prepared, they may add it to the throw.
+Multiple PCs may make the throw each week to increase their chances of finding an opportunity.

 Opportunities need not be local to the current world.
 If the Referee has no adventure prepared locally, the PCs may get information about an opportunity that requires travel.